 Hearing loss due to the ageing process affects everyone – the medical name for this is “presbycusis”.
 A Ear Nose and Throat medical expert will use the word “presbycusis” in his report so it is useful for you to know what it means.

 Your medical expert will set in a report your total hearing loss in decibels, the amount due to the ageing process ( presbycusis ) out and the amount due to exposure to noise in the workplace.
 This will be described per ear and a calculation done for the overall hearing loss for both ears.

 Summary Noise Induced Hearing Loss Audiogram

-On this page you I have explained why the shape of a noise induced hearing loss audiogram is the critical evidence that your industrial injury solicitor will rely on to prove your industrial disease claim.
+On this page we have explained why the shape of a noise induced hearing loss audiogram is critical evidence that your industrial injury solicitor will rely on to help prove your industrial disease claim.

 We recommend you click industrial deafness claim to see how your UK industrial disease lawyer can use the noise induced hearing loss audiogram and other evidence to claim compensation from your employer.